Polycarbonate / Acrylic

 Polycarbonate (Lexan) and Acrylic Sheets

 Polycarbonate sheets have found their place in the industrial arena.
 Used mainly for guarding and guard fixtures, polycarbonate sheets are very impact resistant.
 Heat forming and cold bending of the sheet is possible as well, making endless fabrication possibilities available.

 Lexan is the brand name for polycarbonate sheet and resin in a wide range of grades.
 Applications are mainly in three domains.building (glazing and domes), industry (machine protection and fabricated parts) and communication and signage.
 Common uses include space and sports helmets, clear high performance windshields and aircraft canopies, and bullet resistant windows.
 Polycarbonate / acrylic is also known as Lexan / plexiglass and clear plastic.

 The following are some of the differences between the two:

-Acrylic is breakable, but will not yellow.
-It is less expensive & can look like glass.
-Polycarbonate is virtually unbreakable, but may turn yellow from UV radiation (sunlight & fluorescent lamps) in some climates.
+Acrylic is breakable, but is approximately 10 times stronger than glass.
+It is also less expensive than glass.
+Polycarbonate is virtually unbreakable but can scratch more easily than Acrylic.
 Both are available in clear and some assorted colours or tints.
 Please contact us for further information.

 Popular Uses for Acrylic: